foliant-docs/foliantcontrib.epsconvert/README.md

 # EPSConvert

 EPSConvert is a tool to convert EPS images into PNG format.
-This operation applies to any target excluding `pdf`.

 ## Installation